Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Koscierzyna is famous for its accordion music and nowadays it is a hub for furniture.

-On top, the restaurant and hotel perfectly manage the gap between preserving traditional and interior design based on the latest trends.
-The entire building has been built up from ruins and has a 150-year hold history.
+On top of that, the restaurant and hotel perfectly manage the gap between preserving traditional and interior design based on the latest trends.

-The brewery pours nine types of beer everyday: Indian Pale Ale, Wheat, Cranberry, Keller, Dark Beer, Red Lager, New England Wheat, Lemon and American IPA.
+The brewery pours nine types of beer every day: Indian Pale Ale, Wheat, Cranberry, Keller, Dark Beer, Red Lager, New England Wheat, Lemon, and American IPA.

 There is a direct railway connection from Koscierzyna to Gdansk.
 This makes it one of the best cities near Gdansk for a day trip!